eta-systems/MAX7313/README.md

 This library only includes functionality to use the pins on the MAX7313 port expander as inputs or PWM outputs.
 The Blink functionality is not implemented.

-You should be able to port this library to any other platform which supports C++.
+You should be able to port this library to any other platform which supports C or C++.
 Note the comments inside the code.
-There are the hardware glue functions `MAX7313::read8` and `MAX7313::write8` which you will have to change to your I2C interface.
+There are the hardware glue functions (methods) MAX7313_Read8 (`MAX7313::read8`) and MAX7313_Write8 (`MAX7313::write8`) which you will have to change to your I2C interface.

+I recommend using the C library instead of the C++ library since it is more lightweight on microcontrollers.

 ---